brunoaugustoam/SSL_Seismic_Images/README.md

 We randomly selected 1, 5, 10, and 20 labeled seismic sections from the train set, and used only them for fine-tuning.
 Later on, testing into the entire test set of each dataset.

-## Backbone
+## Network

 * ResNet-50 provided by PyTorch [[link]](https://pytorch.org/vision/0.8/_modules/torchvision/models/resnet.html).

-For the classification tasks, the output of the backbone is connected to an average pooling layer followed by the fully-connected classifier.
-For the segmentation task, we utilize a bilinear interpolation to retrieve the original input size, concatenating the first and the last activations.
-Then, two final convolutional layers are used to segment the dataset classes.
+* For the classification tasks, the output of the backbone is connected to an average pooling layer followed by the fully-connected classifier

-Dropout was applied after each one of the four layer sets.
-All training images were augmented using random crop, half-chance horizontal flip, and Gaussian noise addition.
-We ran a grid search to find the optimal setups for both pretext tasks, varying the learning rates, the optimizers, and schedulers.
-The best models were then used for fine-tuning.
-In this stage, the employed grid search varies only the learning rates, using Adam optimizer and StepLR.
-The best setup was then selected for 5-fold cross-validation, being the initial learning rate of $1 \times 10^{-4}$ for the backbone and $1 \times 10^{-3}$ for the segmenter.
-For the baseline, the best setup was employing 10x bigger learning rates.
-At every stage, we use a weight decay of $1e^{-4}$.
-To validate our results, we calculated the confidence interval assuming a two-tailed paired t-student distribution.
+* For the segmentation task, two final convolutional layers are used to segment the dataset classes

+## Parameters
+- Dropout was applied after each one of the four layer sets.
+- All training images were augmented using random crop, half-chance horizontal flip, and Gaussian noise addition
+- Initial learning rate of $1 \times 10^{-4}$ for the backbone and $1 \times 10^{-3}$ for the segmenter
+- For the baseline, the best setup was employing 10x bigger learning rates
+- At every stage, we use a weight decay of $1e^{-4}$.
+- Confidence interval calculated assuming a two-tailed paired t-student distribution.

 # Results